rlb222/Perch-Edit-Content-from-Website/README.md

 ## Todo
+- In some situations the regionID and itemID are not fetchable.
+I haven't found yet why this is, or how to change this.
+This causes the edit button not to work.
 - Make a cleaner install, if you have suggestions, please let me know.
 - Test it with blocks.
 Its tested for regions (including a repeater).
 - Test for Runway.